xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

   </a>
 </div>

-In the time between Vile Apparition and Gutless' set, a heated debate started between Asher and Elijah, arguing whether The Beatles (Asher's choice) or Sematary (Elijah's) were more influential.
-As tensions rose, Gutless were preparing to play, leading to the perfect opportunity to settle their disagreements in the pit.
+Outside etween sets, a heated argument began over whether The Beatles or Sematary were more influential.
+As Gutless prepared to play, the pit offered a far more effective way to settle it.

 ![semataryvsbeatles](/images/semataryvsbeatles.JPG)

 Gutless closed the show with force as their vocalist commanded the room: "now fucking kill each other".
 The crowd responded with chaos, as the death metal band performed their unceasingly heavy set driven by tight drums and guitars, anchored by guttural, low-end vocals.
+Their sound sat low in the room, and I could feel the vibrations from the speakers through my whole body.
 From that point on, everything blurred together as I joined the mosh.
 There were so many people in there, one of the most tightly packed I have ever been in.
 <br>
 <br>
 Trying to catch a coach back to Geelong in time with my friends, I just managed to escape with my camera before their set ended, as their last song was starting.
 Walking out of Spit I realised that my leg was injured, but all things considered I got away relatively unharmed.